TyrannosaurusRhett/HHBnG-site/README.md

 Sample website for local business named "Here Be Books & Games."

-Built as a project for web development class Fall 2021.
+Built as a project for Trident Tech class CPT 262 (Advanced Web Page Publishing) Fall 2021.